Buddha Jumps Over the Wall: Origin

-Consumption outside China
+Consumption outside Mainland China

-In South Korea, the dish is known as Buldojang (the Korean reading of the same Chinese characters).
+In South Korea, the dish is known as buldojang (the Korean reading of the same Chinese characters).
 It was first introduced in 1987 by Hu Deok-juk (侯德竹), an ethnic Chinese chef from Taiwan at the Chinese restaurant Palsun, located in the Shilla Hotel in Seoul.
 The dish played an important role in changing the mainstream of Chinese cuisine consumed in South Korea.
 However, in 1989, the Jogye Order, the representative order of traditional Korean Buddhism, strongly opposed the selling of the dish because the name is considered a blasphemy to Buddhism.
-Although Buldojang temporarily disappeared, the dispute ignited the spreading of rumors among the public, and the dish consequently gained popularity.
+Although buldojang temporarily disappeared, the dispute ignited the spreading of rumors among the public, and the dish consequently gained popularity.
 When President Moon Jae-in visited China, it was served at the state dinner.

 Kai Mayfair in London was dubbed "home of the world's most expensive soup" when it unveiled its £108 version of Buddha Jumps Over the Wall in 2005.
 The dish includes shark's fin, Japanese flower mushroom, sea cucumber, dried scallops, chicken, Hunan ham, pork, and ginseng.

+The dish has been served at many state banquets for decades, including those given in honor of the Cambodian King Sihanouk, US President Reagan, and UK Queen Elizabeth II.